darshanpandit/tutorial_mobility/README.md

 + Tutorials

 ## Theory
-Refer to the presentation folder in the this repository for the presentation and review paper.
+Refer to the presentation folder in the this repository for the presentation.

 ## Installation
 We will be installing Scikit-Mobility, a Python package.